How to Replace a Shower Valve

 Maybe your showerhead has sprung a leak, making your shower time not nearly as satisfying—no one likes losing precious water.
 Perhaps you noticed the shower is whistling, or you can’t get a comfortable water temperature—it’s always too hot or too cold.
 A faulty or worn-out shower valve might be the culprit.

-Following these steps can get your shower working like new again.
+Follow these steps to learn how to replace a shower valve and get your shower working like new again.
 Keep in mind, this is an advanced-level DIY that involves plumbing, so don’t hesitate to call a pro for help.
 Incorrectly changing the shower valve can lead to costly repairs down the road.

-To find the right replacement shower valve, you’ll need to know the brand and type of faucet.
+To find the right replacement valve, you’ll need to know the brand and type of faucet and familiarize yourself with the parts of a shower valve.
 If you can’t find any markings, you’ll need to take apart your faucet and take measurements or bring it into your local supply store and ask for help.
 Additionally, be sure to purchase the same brand and the correct fittings or adaptors, depending on the type of piping in your bathroom.

 “You’re going to do way better at the local supply house, not the hardware store,” says Joseph Wood, Expert Review Board member, Master Plumber, and Founder of Boston Standard Company.
 “And you should go to one that sells the same brand of fixture you're trying to get.”

-Changing out the shower valve cartridge (the internal mechanism) will solve the problem most of the time, but you might need to change the entire shower valve assembly to solve the problem.
-Call a local plumber if you’re upgrading to a different system; the cost of a shower valve replacement with this pro is around $225.
+Changing the shower valve cartridge (the internal mechanism) will solve the problem most of the time, but you might need to change the entire shower valve assembly.
+Call a plumber near you to take on the job if you’re upgrading to a different system.

 Use the screwdriver (or the Allen wrench, depending on the screw on your shower valve) to unscrew the shower handle.
 Sometimes the screw is underneath the decorative shower handle cap.
 Keep your handle, screws, and any caps to the handle together so you can easily find them when it’s time to put the shower back together.